theo-lahontaa/Classification-supervisee-d-images-d-eolienne/README.md

 numpy
 ```

-Install with:
+Install:
 ```
 pip install torch torchvision matplotlib numpy
 ```

 ## Notes
-- The final evaluation block follows the structure expected for automated correction.
+- The final model template follows the format required for automated grading.
 - The dataset and trained weights are not included in the repository.